A' Mhòine: Ben Hutig

+Around the peak are the remains of a "Colby camp", named after 19th century surveyor Thomas Frederick Colby, who visited the hill in 1838 as part of the Trigonometrical Survey of Scotland.
+Ben Hutig is one of the last hills he surveyed.
+The camp comprises several dry stone walls and, unusually, a set of steps leading into an enclosure on the summit.
+That enclosure now contains a more recent triangulation station.

+Crossing routes

+There are two established routes across the peninsula.
+The A838 crosses the centre of the peninsula from Tongue to Hope.
+It largely follows a route commissioned by the Duke of Sutherland in 1830, and passes the ruins of Moine House, a small building "erected for the refuge of the traveller".
+It is now part of the North Coast 500 touring route, and deviates slightly from the Duke of Sutherland's road in places following upgrades in the late 20th century.

 To the south of the peninsula, a wide track known as the Moine path runs for 18.5 km between Strathmore Hope Road and Kinloch Lodge, where it joins the road around the Kyle of Tongue.
 The path runs around the northern end of Ben Hope and is popular with walkers.
 Its origins are unclear but it is thought to have been a drovers' road.

 Sutherland spaceport project

 In 2018, the peninsula was selected by Highlands and Islands Enterprise as the site for Sutherland spaceport, which would be the United Kingdom's first spaceport.
-Launches could first take place by 2023.

-Permission to build the spaceport has been opposed by a holding objection from the Wildland company of billionaire Danish couple Anne and Anders Povlson, who argue that the area is protected under the Ramsar Convention, a 1971 treaty covering internationally important wetlands, ratified by the UK in 1976.
+Permission to build the spaceport was opposed by a holding objection from the Wildland company of billionaire Danish couple Anne and Anders Povlson, who argued that the area is protected under the Ramsar Convention, a 1971 treaty covering internationally important wetlands, ratified by the UK in 1976.
 The Melness Estate is in favour of the project, however, as rent from the spaceport and profit-sharing could help fund efforts to regenerate the peat bog and invest in the local community.

-In June 2020, The Highland Council provided planning permission for the £17 million project, allowing 12 launches a year. the Scottish Land Court has yet to adjudicate on the change in land use.
+In June 2020, The Highland Council provided planning permission for the £17 million project, allowing 12 launches a year.
+Ground was broken for the build on 5 May 2023.